 Section 4 of the Endangered Species Act of 1973 authorizes listing Endangered and Threatened species (16 U.S.C.
 1533).
-The listings can be found at 50 CFR 17.11.
+The listings can be found at Title 50, Code of Federal Regulations (CFR), Part 17.11.
 A directory of Endangered and Threatened species, which includes those under the National Marine Fisheries jurisdiction, can be found at: Species Directory | ESA Threatened and Endangered.

-A directory of Endangered and Threatened species and related resources under the jurisdiction of the United States Fish and Wildlife Service can be found under Listed Species Reports.
+A directory of Endangered and Threatened species and related resources under the jurisdiction of the U.S. Fish and Wildlife Service can be found under Listed Species Reports.